 A number of academic situations can affect a student's eligibility for financial aid:

-Failing a Course: If a student receives an F in a course, the credits are not counted toward financial aid eligibility.
-Student financial aid recipients who receive one or more F grades in a semester may have their aid adjusted according to federal regulations and may be required to repay part or all of the federal or state funds they received in that semester.
+Failing a Course: If a student receives an F in a course, the credits are not counted as earned credits toward financial aid eligibility.
+Additionally, student financial aid recipients who receive one or more F grades in a semester may have their aid adjusted according to federal regulations and may be required to repay part or all of the federal or state funds they received for that semester.

-Leave of Absence: A student should contact the student aid representative at his/her Penn State campus before taking a leave of absence to discuss any potential problems with aid eligibility.
+Leave of Absence: A student should contact the student aid representative at his/her Penn State campus before taking a leave of absence to discuss any potential issues related to repayment of aid funds.

 Nondegree Enrollment: Nondegree students are not eligible for student aid.